METCO: Student experience

-Alumni of the program have frequently written and spoken about the traumatic impacts of long bus rides; being considered "other" than the white, resident students; racial microaggressions, slurs, and assaults; and lack of teachers of color to serve as role models.
+Alumni of the program have frequently written and spoken about the adverse effects of long bus rides; being considered "other" compared to the white, resident students; racial microaggressions, slurs, and assaults; and lack of teachers of color to serve as role models.

 Notable alumni

-Alumni of the METCO program include politician John Barros, singer Michael Bivins, professional basketball player Bruce Brown, Jr., journalist Audie Cornish, politician Tito Jackson, politician Kim Janey, filmmaker Mike Mascoll, politician Marilyn Mosby, and TEDx speaker Kandice Sumner.
+Alumni of the METCO program include politician John Barros, singer Michael Bivins, professional basketball player Bruce Brown, journalist Audie Cornish, politician Tito Jackson, politician Kim Janey, filmmaker Mike Mascoll, politician Marilyn Mosby, author Danzy Senna, and TEDx speaker Kandice Sumner.

 Participating municipalities

-Boston and Springfield are the two districts which send students to receiving communities.
+Boston and Springfield are the two districts that send students to receiving communities.

 Receiving districts – Boston students

-A subset of school districts in the Boston area participate in METCO, typically those districts which are more affluent (and can subsidize the program).
+A subset of school districts in the Boston area participate in METCO, typically those districts that are more affluent (and can subsidize the program).